adventure side of the smokies

 Hogs to H.O.Gs- The French Broad River Road

-Long before interstates or train track connected the 63 miles between Asheville and Newport, the challenge for a farmer was to get his products to a large city market to sell.
-The fertile valleys of the French Broad River and Cocke County produced abundant foodstuff that was in demand for people as far south as Charleston, SC.
+Long before interstates or railroads connected Asheville and Newport, farmers faced a challenge: getting their goods to market.
+The fertile valleys of the French Broad River and Cocke County produced an abundance of food that was in demand as far south as Charleston, SC.

-By 1880 and the completion of the railroad between Newport and Asheville, the years of the road taken over by large hog drives became a distant memory.
-Today the 25 E highway between Newport and Hot Springs, NC is known as the East Tennessee Crossing Byway, a national scenic byway.
-It is a bit ironic that this road is very much favored by motorcycle clubs for group rides, some of which are riding Harley Davidson, known in slang as Hogs.
-The legend is that a Harley Davidson racing team selected a hog as a mascot and the label has stuck ever since.
+Today, the 25 E Highway between Newport and Hot Springs, NC is part of the East Tennessee Crossing Byway, a national scenic byway.
+Interestingly, this same road is now popular with motorcycle clubs, especially those riding Harley-Davidson bikes—colloquially known as Hogs.
+The legend goes that a Harley-Davidson racing team adopted a hog as their mascot, and the name has stuck ever since.

 Sooey!